 Two egoists or unreliable partners will have a hard time loving each other.
-Once realized, one should regard the relationship as a chance to confront their one dark sides and surpass it.
+Once realized, one should regard the relationship as a chance to confront their own dark sides and surpass the same.
 See a difficult partner that you really love as a gift of the universe and work together to overcome your flaws.

-A Carmic Lesson
+2. A Karmic Lesson

-Antithesis & Synthesis
+3. Antithesis & Synthesis

-The German Philosopher Hegel referred to a creative “dialectic”, that means a meeting of arguments.
-At a first stage, the two theories or ideologies (or nations and classes) clash against each other, in peace or in war.
+The German Philosopher Hegel referred to a creative “dialectic”, which means a meeting of arguments.
+In the first stage, the two theories or ideologies (or nations and classes) clash against each other, in peace or in war.
 But, through this conflict, this antithesis, something new will emerge that combines elements of both previous tendencies.

 This will be a synthesis.
 This can also happen with a couple.
 Two totally distinct characters will confront each other initially.
 Nevertheless, passionate love can be like a stage of the war.
 And as the Ancient Greek Philosopher, Heraclitus wrote: “War is the Father of Everything”.